 Virginia has more native plant species than any other state in the US because of its location in a transitional zone (mid-Atlantic) and its three soil types: coastal, piedmont and mountain.

 An excellent resource is the US Fish and Wildlife Service publication Native Plants for Wildlife Habitat and Conservation Landscaping.
+The publication is now available for purchase on Amazon.

 Why grow native plants?